graciellehigino/ms_range_interactions/manuscript.md

 [-@Baskerville2011SpaGui], we sampled interaction data for herbivores and carnivores.
 This subnetwork contained 32 taxa (23 herbivores and 9 carnivores) and 84 interactions, and had a connectance of 0.08.
-Although self-loops are informative, here we removed these interactions to allow for the original IUCN ranges of predators with cannibalistic interactions to be adjusted.
-We refer to this overall network as the metaweb as it contains all possible species interactions between the different taxa that could occur across savannah ecosystems such as the Serengeti.
+Although self-loops are informative, we removed these interactions to allow for the original IUCN ranges of predators with cannibalistic interactions to be adjusted.
+We treated this overall network as a metaweb since it *should* contain all potential species interactions between mammalian taxa occurring across savannah ecosystems such as the Serengeti.

-We compiled IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc minute resolution (~19 km² at the equator).
+We compiled IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc-minute resolution (~19 km² at the equator).
 We then combined interaction data from the metaweb and cooccurrence data generated from species ranges to create networks for each raster pixel.
 This generated a total of 84,244 pixel-level networks.
 These networks describe potential predation, not actual